emberjs/rfcs/text/0748-glimmer-component-signature.md

 While the runtime design of named blocks currently only permits components to yield parameters out to them, community members have suggested possible ways of making blocks more akin to components themselves, potentially accepting `@args` or attributes, or even themselves accepting further nested blocks.
 Should such a design ever become reality, the shape of a signature might evolve to become more recursive.
 Today, however, there are many open questions about how such functionality would actually work for authors, and so we keep the proposed format here simple.

+[^blocks-sugar]: We recognize that it might be desirable to have a shorthand for the very common case of having a single default block.
+However, none of the designs we have seen so far are satisfactory across the board in terms of teaching and mental model, so we are using this expanded form which *does* satisfy those constraints.
+Over time, we hope to come up with a nice bit of “sugar” that works there, but we are not *blocked* on finding that sugar.

 ### `Element`

 The `Element` member of the signature declares what type of DOM element(s), if any, this component may be treated as encapsulating.
 That is, setting a non-`null` type for this member declares that this component may have HTML attributes applied to it, and that type reflects the type of DOM `Element` object any modifiers applied to the component will receive when they execute.

-A signature with no `Element` or with `Element: null` indicates that its component does not accept HTML attributes and modifiers at all.
-While applying attributes or modifiers to such a component wouldn't produce a runtime error, it still likely constitutes a mistake on the author's part, similar to [passing an unknown key in an object literal][ecp].
+**A signature with no `Element` or with `Element: null` indicates that its component does not accept HTML attributes and modifiers at all.** While applying attributes or modifiers to such a component wouldn't produce a runtime error, it still likely constitutes a mistake on the author's part, similar to [passing an unknown key in an object literal][ecp].

 For example, [`{{animated-if}}`] would omit `Element` from its signature, as it emits no DOM content.
 Even if you invoked it with angle-bracket syntax, any attributes or modifiers you applied wouldn't go anywhere.